JordanCWard/TikTok-Project/Analysis.md

     Name: video_view_count, dtype: float64

-#### **Total views by claim status**
+#### Total views by claim status

-Create a pie graph that depicts the proportions of total views for claim videos and total views for opinion videos.
+Although the dataset contains roughly equal numbers of claim and opinion videos, the overall view count is heavily dominated by claim videos.

 ```python
 # Pie chart showing the porportion of views by video claim status